 - Split hive: Split hives are created when several frames of an existing colony are moved to a new box where a new queen is introduced.
 They’re often sold for around $200 each.

-Beginner bee farmers are encouraged to purchase a nucleus hive as it helps them learn the basics of beekeeping and nurture its growth.
-You will also need other equipment such as protective gear, hive tools, a bee brush, and a honey extractor.
+Beginner bee farmers are encouraged to purchase a nucleus hive, which helps them learn the basics of beekeeping and nurture their growth.
+You will also need other equipment, such as protective gear, hive tools, a bee brush, and a honey extractor.

 Aquaponics is a farming method that combines aquaculture (raising aquatic animals) with hydroponics (cultivating plants in water).
 This means farmers produce crops using less water and land.
 That means lower investment and a faster yield.
 Experts advise beginners to start small and expand as they learn how to maximize their production.

-Microgreens are young vegetables or baby plants that are around 10–14 days old and one to 3 inches tall.
+Microgreens are young vegetables or baby plants that are around 10 to 14 days old and one to three inches tall.
 They are the small edible vegetables that restaurants use in salads or as garnish.
 Chefs add them to create depth of flavor.
 According to Microgreens Farmer, a standard rack can produce $800 or more.
-The microgreen market grew from $1.71 billion in 2022 to $1.94 billion in 2023 with a CAGR of 13.7%.
+The microgreen market grew from $1.91 billion in 2023 to $2.14 billion in 2024 with a CAGR of 12.2%, per The Business Research Company.

 - Mustard greens